 Ewing, JA.
 (1984).
 Detecting Alcoholism: the CAGE Questionnaire.
 Journal of the American Medical Association; 252 (14): 1905-1907.

-The Opioid Risk Tool (ORT) is an office-based, 5-question assessment designed to predict which patients may develop aberrant, drug-related behaviours based on known risk factors associated with abuse or addiction.
-The ORT can either be self-administered by the patient (patient form) at the initial clinic visit or completed by the physician as part of the patient interview (clinician form).
+The Opioid Risk Tool - Revised (ORT-R) is an office-based, assessment designed to predict which patients may develop aberrant, drug-related behaviours based on known risk factors associated with substance use disorders.
+The ORT-R can either be self-administered by the patient (patient form) at the initial clinic visit or completed by the physician as part of the patient interview (clinician form).

 The FICA Spiritual History Tool was an acronym developed by Dr. Puchalski and a group of primary care physicians to equip physicians and other healthcare professionals with a tool to address spiritual issues with patients.
 Spiritual histories are taken as part of the regular history during an annual exam or new patient visit, but can also be taken as part of follow-up visits, as appropriate.
 The acronym follows as a guide for conversations in the clinical setting by addressing: F - Faith and Belief; I – Importance; C – Community; A – how can the clinician Address this in the patient’s care.